Report on Top Ways To Treat & Get Rid of Ringworm

-Study Results: Find what is most effective to get rid of ringworm that causes severe itch and scaly rashes
+Get Informed: Find what is most effective to get rid of ringworm that causes severe itch and unsightly scaly rashes

-Contrary to popular belief ringworm is not caused by any worm but a group of fungus medically known as Dermatophytosis that grow in warm, moist areas.
-It is easily diagnosed due to ring-like rashes that are clear at the center.
-However tests like skin culture, biopsy or microscopic exams are also available.
+Contrary to popular belief, ringworm is not caused by worms but by a group of fungus medically known as Dermatophytes that grow in warm, moist areas and is highly contagious.

-A comprehensive investigation of all published trials on various ringworm therapies was carried out via an electronic database search, manually searching the internet, exhausting forum discussions and checking references from user reviews and other resources.
+A comprehensive investigation of all published trials conducted on various ringworm treatment options was carried out via an electronic database search, manual searches on the internet, exhaustive review of forum discussions and by checking references from user reviews and other resources.

-While studying the over the counter antifungal creams, lotions, shampoos and prescription pills, clinical studies behind these options where also looked into.
-The results of these trials involving people of various age groups were included.
-We not only studied the extent of relief but also the time it took to see improvement in symptoms caused by ringworm (tinea).
+While studying over-the-counter ringworm creams, antifungal lotions, powders and prescription pills, the clinical studies behind these options were also reviewed.
+The results of trials involving people of various age groups were included.
+We studied the extent of relief as well as the time it took to see improvement in the symptoms of ringworm (tinea).

 #1 – Phytozine

-Upon reviewing several top ointments Phytozine came out number one because it showed immediate results in eliminating ringworm of different stages and associated symptoms.
-It did not cause any irritation, redness, or drying in people with sensitive skin.
-We choose it as the best over the counter product because it eradicated this contagious ringlike skin infection at the source, prevented it from coming back, and left behind clear and even skin instead of scars.
+Upon reviewing several top ointments, Phytozine an antifungal cream, came out number one because it produced immediate results in eliminating ringworm infections at different stages and associated symptoms.
+It did not cause irritation, redness, or dryness in people with sensitive skin.

 How does it work?

 Phytozine is made from several FDA-approved ingredients that have been proven to treat ringworm completely because of their potent fungicidal properties.
 It is designed to work by:

 - Killing the bugs causing the infection